Summary

 }

-For this input datatype, you may specify the unique identifier of an IP filter that you want to use, and when the token will expire.
+For the input, you may specify the unique identifier of an IP filter that you want to use, and when the token will expire.
 These are explained in the table below:

 ParameterTypeRequiredDefaultStabilityDescription